ingester.ini#

 config file, located at /etc/squirro/ingester.ini

-configures the workings of the Ingester Service, which runs the workflows within the Squirro Pipeline.
+configures the workings of the Ingester Service, which executes the pipeline workflows within the Squirro Data Pipeline.

 The number of pipeline processors for each priority level (low